 Japan is on the up.
-The national tourism organisation recorded its highest-ever number of international travellers during January this year, with close to 2.7 million visitors – and that number is only set to increase as the country comes into focus in 2019 and 2020, thanks to a series of one-time only events and the growing popularity of some of the classic attractions.
+The national tourism organisation recorded its highest-ever number of international travellers during January last year, with close to 2.7 million visitors – and that number is only set to increase as the country comes into focus in 2020, thanks to a series of one-time only events and the growing popularity of some of the classic attractions.
 Here’s just a taste of what’s on.

 It’s about to be the sport centre of the world